Ma Sichun: 2015–present: Rising popularity and acclaim

 In 2019, Ma starred in Lou Ye's crime film, The Shadow Play; and romance drama film Somewhere Winter written by Rao Xueman.

 The same year, she was cast in period romance film Love After Love, directed by Ann Hui.

 On the small screen, Ma starred in the romance comedy drama Mr. Fighting alongside Deng Lun.

-In 2020, Ma was cast in the military romance drama You Are My Hero as a medic.
+In 2021, Ma starred as a doctor in the military-medical romance drama You Are My Hero alongside Bai Jingting, which ranked 1st and gained over 1.35B views on Tencent.
 The same year, she starred in youth drama film Wild Grass.